 However, eardrops can sometimes be safer and more effective than oral medicines.
 Here’s why:

 Oral antibiotics have risks.

 - Oral antibiotics are more likely to cause resistant bacteria outside the ear.
-Then, in the future, the drugs will not work as well.
+When that happens, these medicines will not work as well in the future.
 Illnesses will be harder to cure and more costly to treat.

 - Antibiotic eardrops kill the bacteria faster and more completely than oral antibiotics.
 Drops don’t go into the bloodstream, so more medicine reaches the infection.

 Oral antibiotics can cause more side effects than antibiotic eardrops.
 Side effects include diarrhea, nausea and vomiting, stomach pain, rash, headache, and dangerous allergic reactions.

 Antibiotic eardrops can be more effective and safer for: